Karen Bosy

 Subsequently back in Toronto, I studied painting at OCAD and then printmaking and painting at The Slade School of Fine Art.
 Currently I move between London and Toronto; my work has been held at the Eagle Gallery, Emma Hill Fine Art for many years.
 As a PhD candidate at RCA, I am considering the dispersed nature of site and conversations associated with media.
 My main field of reference is experimental film and I use photography, drawing and other media in my video installation practice and my practice-based research.
 My proposed submission date is Sept 2024.
 My thesis title is Inside here: dispersal as a strategy in landscape-based critical-documentarist art practice

-vault, on-going series of works can be found on itinerant space, Issue 1: Pilot Issue, keyword dispersal.
+My video vault can be found on itinerant space Issue 1: Pilot.
+Keyword: dispersal.